Creamy Vegan Cauliflower Soup (high-protein recipe!)

 How long does cauliflower soup last in the fridge?

 If you pop it in an airtight container this delicious recipe is going to last 3-4 days in the fridge.
 This means you can always go back for more.
-What better on a cold day than a bowl of cozy soup!
+What better on a cold day than a bowl of cozy soup (our lovely plant-based winter soups are testament to that)!

 In fact, our favorite way to cook this up would be to make at least a double batch.
 Maybe during a meal prep session, you could portion it up to store for future meals.